View Elizabeth Spencer's Obituary on ArgusLeader.com and share memories

 Elizabeth devoted her life to her 7 children.
 Tammy Adams of CO, Beth Meyer and her husband Paul of IL, Alan H. Spencer, Jr. and his wife Judy of SD, Glen Spencer and his wife Lisa of IN, Marie Hopkinson and her husband Edward of MA, Sara Spencer of CO and Melanie Spencer and her husband John of FL.
 She cherished every moment spent with the 18 grandchildren.
 Spencer (Angie) Adams, Kevin (Susanna) Adams, Preston Adams, Jack Meyer, William Meyer, Charles Meyer, Peter Meyer, Alan H. Spencer III, Alyson (Drew) Behrens, Linday Spencer, Grace Spencer, Nathan Spencer, Olivia Spencer, Ava Spencer, Benjamin Hopkinson, Elizabeth Hopkinson, Miesha Spencer and Dorothy Spencer-Funchion.

-A Funeral Service will be held at Holy Redeemer Catholic Church, 57 Highland Ave., Chatham, MA 02633 on December 4, 2019 at 10 AM.
+A Funeral Service will be held at Holy Redeemer Catholic Church, 57 Highland Ave., Chatham, MA 02633 on December 5, 2019 at 10 AM.
 Private burial will follow at Union Cemetery, Chatham.
+In lieu of flowers, memorial donations can be made to The Willie Fund for Hydrocephalus Research.
+Checks should be made payable to Lurie Children's Foundation, in the memo line, simply write ""The Willie Fund"".
+Checks should be sent to Lauren Pedi, Lurie Children's Foundation, 225 E. Chicago Ave, Box 4, Chicago, IL 60611-2991